Everyone's hankering to get outdoors right now, and Melburnians will take it any way it comes. Even if it means taking up a new hobbie like kayaking.

 Snowy River National Park

 If you want rapids, the Snowy River might be your best bet.
 Obviously this one's for experienced kayakers (or people doing tours, like this one).
 The Snowy River National Park is just past Buchan, north of Lakes Entrance.
-A bit of a hike, but worth it if you’ve got a couple of days up your sleeve.
+A bit of a hike, but worth it if you’re after Victoria's best kayaking.
 The best kayaking spots are probably from McKillops Bridge to Balley Hooley, near the Buchan River junction.
 The rapids range from Grade 1 – 3, and there’s a bunch of good campsites on the banks and sandbars.

 Gunbower National Park

-Gunbower is all about wetlands, rivers and billabongs, which makes it paradise for kayakers and birdwatchers (bird-watching kayakers will have an extremely good time).
+One that tops almost every best kayaking Victoria lists, Gunbower is all about wetlands, rivers and billabongs, which makes it paradise for kayakers and birdwatchers (bird-watching kayakers will have an extremely good time).
 You’ll find it on one of the bends in the Murray River, about 250 clicks north of Melbourne.
 The bit you want here is the Gunbower Island Canoe Trail, which runs along the creek.
-Should take you around 2 hours to do the return trip, and you’ll spot a tonne of native wildlife along the way.
+It should take you around two hours to do the return trip, and you’ll spot a tonne of native wildlife along the way.
 If you don’t have your own, keep an eye out for tour companies and kayak hire.

 If you prefer to keep your feet on the ground, here are 10 amazing walks near Melbourne you should check out.